Typhoon Caitlin: South Korea

 Prior to affecting South Korea, typhoon warnings were posted for the entire country.
 The U.S. military television network on South Korea went overtime to broadcast warnings.
 In advance of the storm, flights in and out of Cheju were cancelled.
 In all, two people were killed and another two were reported missing.
 Torrential rains caused flooding in residential areas and destroyed farmland.
 About 30 ships were destroyed or damaged.
 Five roads, a 500 m long railway, and a bridge were also damaged.
-Damage amounted to $6.3 million USD.
+Damage amounted to US$6.3 million.